MuneebaNasir/vlm-action-grounding/README.md

 Oracle grounding improves accuracy significantly on all three datasets.
 The model is not ignoring the prompt.

 **Finding 2: Wrong context actively hurts performance.**
-Noise injection degrades accuracy below zero-shot on all three datasets.
+Noise injection degrades accuracy below zero shot on all three datasets.
 The model reads the label and is misled by incorrect ones.

 **Finding 3: The grounding effect scales with dataset difficulty.**
 As zero-shot accuracy drops (harder dataset), the B-A improvement grows larger.
 The model relies on context more when visual information is ambiguous.